valohai/aws-private-workers/README.md

 # or do it via the AWS Management Console
 aws cloudformation deploy --template-file valohai.yml --parameter-overrides AssumeRoleARN=ASSUMEROLE_ARN KeyPair=KEYPAIR_NAME --capabilities CAPABILITY_NAMED_IAM --stack-name Valohai
 ```

-## Limitations

-1) A Key pair must be manually created in the AWS region of choice before running the template.

-2) The CloudFormation template does not create a rule for SSH in the `valohai-sq-queue` security group.
-This needs to be added to be able to SSH in and set up the Worker Queue.

-Depending on who does the Worker Queue installation, this rule can allow a customer IP or the Valohai `BastionHost` IP.

-3) The `aws package...` command uploads the nested templates into the defined S3 bucket.
-If this bucket is private, those files are not available from all AWS accounts.

-Therefore we need to consider what's the best way to publish the packaged main and nested templates to the customers.
-Possibly they could all be public in GitHub?